abishara/gordian_assembler/README.rst

 Installation
 ============

-The Gordian Assembler depends on the `phaser <https://github.com/abishara/phaser` library, which must first be installed.
+The Gordian Assembler depends on the `phaser <https://github.com/abishara/phaser>`_ library, which must first be installed.

 The following prerequisites must also be installed:

 * `idba_ud <https://github.com/abishara/idba/releases/tag/1.1.3a1>`_ -- please use **this** version, which is modified both to handle longer short-read lengths and to locally assemble subsampled barcoded reads clouds.
-Ensure all compiled binaries, including ``idba_subasm``, are in your ``$PATH``
+Ensure all compiled binaries are in your ``$PATH``

 Troubleshooting